inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_cloudwatch_log_group.md

 : This resource accepts a single parameter, the log group name which uniquely identifies the CloudWatch Log Group.
   This can be passed either as a string or as a `log_group_name: 'value'` key-value entry in a hash.

+`limit` _(optional)_

+: This resource accepts a single parameter, an integer representing the number of results allowed to return.
+If not passed, in, this defaults to `1`, which will only return the first match to the `log_group_name`.
+  This can be passed as a `limit: 'value'` key-value entry in a hash.

 ## Properties

 `retention_in_days`